 The User Datagram Protocol header has four fields, each of which is 2 bytes.
-They are:
+They are the following:

 How UDP works

-UDP uses the Internet Protocol to get a datagram (data unit) from one computer to another.
-UDP works by encapsulating data in a UDP packet and adding its own header information to the packet.
+UDP uses IP to get a datagram from one computer to another.
+UDP works by gathering data in a UDP packet and adding its own header information to the packet.
 This data consists of the source and destination ports to communicate on, the packet length and a checksum.
-After UDP packets are encapsulated in an Internet Protocol packet, they’re sent off to their destinations.
+After UDP packets are encapsulated in an IP packet, they're sent off to their destinations.

-Unlike TCP, UDP doesn’t guarantee that the packets will get to the right destinations.
-That means that UDP doesn’t connect to the receiving computer directly as TCP does.
-Rather, it sends the data out and relies on the devices in between the sending and receiving computers to get the data where it’s supposed to go correctly.
+Unlike TCP, UDP doesn't guarantee that the packets will get to the right destinations.
+That means that UDP doesn't connect to the receiving computer directly -- which TCP does.
+Rather, it sends the data out and relies on the devices in between the sending and receiving computers to correctly get the data where it's supposed to go.

-Most applications that use UDP just wait for any replies that are expected as a result of packets sent via UDP.
-If an application doesn’t receive a reply within a certain timeframe, the application sends the packet again or it stops trying.
+Most applications that use UDP wait for any replies that are expected as a result of packets sent using the communication protocol.
+If an application doesn't receive a reply within a certain time frame, the application sends the packet again, or it stops trying.

-UDP uses a simple transmission model that doesn’t include implicit handshaking dialogues to provide reliability, ordering or data integrity.
-Consequently, UDP’s service is unreliable and packets may arrive out of order, appear to have duplicates or disappear without warning.
+UDP uses a simple transmission model that doesn't include handshaking dialogues to provide reliability, ordering or data integrity.
+Consequently, UDP's service is unreliable, and packets may arrive out of order, appear to have duplicates or disappear without warning.

-Although this transmission method doesn’t guarantee that the data being sent will ever even reach its destination, it does have a very low overhead and it’s popular for services that don’t absolutely have to work the first time.
+Although this transmission method doesn't guarantee that the data being sent will reach its destination, it does have low overhead, and it's popular for services that don't absolutely have to work the first time.

 Applications of UDP